ArctosDB/documentation-wiki/_documentation/coordinates.markdown

     geographic coordinates.
 Within individual collections, this
     proportion ranges from all to none.
 -   Localities are not simply points, but circles indicating precision.
-    (Some have radius 0, which should be interpreted as “`NULL`” rather than “infinitely precise,” and some are very large.)
-Choose the “query by points and error” option to find specimens by error (the match is “any overlap”) rather than only by coordinate points.
+    (Some have radius 0, which should be interpreted as "`NULL`" rather than "infinitely precise," and some are very large.)
+Choose the "query by points and error" option to find specimens by error (the match is "any overlap") rather than only by coordinate points.
 Error is represented as a simplified rectangle and may be especially inaccurate at high latitudes and large errors.
 -   All records are plotted on the geodetic datum WGS84, irrespective of